-Note that the validity period of the renewed certificate is dependent on the method of taking the course, with the online course resulting in a shorter validity period of the certificate compared to the validity period after taking the refresher course in person.
+Note that the validity period of the renewed certificate depends on the course method.
+The online course has a shorter validity period of the certificate compared to the validity period after taking the refresher course in person.

-Anyone who becomes a certified renovator has the following duties and responsibilities when it comes to lead safe work practices:
+Anyone who becomes a certified renovator has the following duties and responsibilities when it comes to safe work practices:

-- Verify the project cleaning
+- Verify the project cleaning.

 Is it Possible to Paint Over Lead-Based Paint?

-- Equip all workers with the necessary safety equipment and ensure that the area is sealed off to confine all debris to that space
+- Equip all workers with the necessary safety equipment and ensure that the area is sealed off to confine all debris to that space.

 - Switch off the HVAC system and seal off any vents or openings to prevent lead dust from settling inside.
-If not, the lead dust can go all over the house once the HVAC system is switched on
+If not, the lead dust can go all over the house once the HVAC system is switched on.

 - Remove all the stuff that is within the proximity of the windows you will be working on.
 If this is not possible, cover them up with plastic sheets or tarps.